 Approval: Course is approved by Estonian Maritime Administration

 Instructions for logging in to the online training and a notification about the activation of the training modules will be sent to you by e-mail by Viking Safety Academy on the morning of the first training day from 09.00 to 10.00.
-Take the online course on your own, you will need to come to the Reval Training Center for practical training and a written test.
+Take the online course on your own or at Reval Training Centre, you will need to come to the Reval Training Center for practical training and a written test.

 Accommodation: if you want we will arrange a hotel for you.
 Transfers from hotel to Reval Safety Training is free.